-Detailed maintenance should be performed every 2,000 rounds or once weekly while operating in normal field conditions
+Detailed maintenance should be performed every 1,000 rounds or once weekly while operating in normal field conditions

 - 1. Clear the weapon. - 2.
-Complete the detailed disassembly as described in section 5.
-3. - 3.
+Complete the detailed disassembly as described in section 5.3. - 3.
 Complete all of the routine maintenance detailed in section 5.5. - 4.
 Scrub the bolt (including the extractor) with a nylon brush dipped in solvent.
 Pay particular attention to removing build up of any type in the extractor groove.
 Wipe away any remaining solvent with a rag or cloth. - 5.
 Scrub the bolt carrier, firing pin, and the interior of the upper receiver with a nylon brush dipped in cleaning solvent. - 6.
 Clean the firing pin hole and firing pin cavity of the bolt with a pipe cleaner. - 7.
 Wipe away any remaining solvent thoroughly with a rag. - 8.
-Apply a moderate coat of lubricant to the cavity on the carrier into which the bolt is installed.
+Apply a moderate coat of lubricant to the cavity on the carrier into which the bolt is installed. - 9.
+Reassemble the weapon and check to make sure that all moving parts are functioning correctly.